HPAC/ELAPS/README.md

 Installation
 ------------

-Installing FLAPS boils down to configuring and compiling Samplers; both the GUI and Viewer should work "out of the box".
+Installing ELAPS boils down to configuring and compiling ELAPS:Samplers; both ELAPS:Mat and ELAPS:Viewer should work "out of the box".

 ### Notes on installing the prerequisites
 The required packages listed above can be installed in many ways, which depend